 Changing the way we eat is key to preventing dangerous climate change.
-With the launch of our policy recommendations we call on governments to take urgent action on the meat in our diets, for the sake of our health and the planet.
+With the launch of our policy recommendations we call on governments to take urgent action on the meat in our diets.

 Our policy recommendations put forward key strategies for promoting healthy, sustainable diets.
 Bringing together the perspectives of nearly 50 public health, environment, animal welfare, development and producer organisations, they present a clear message for governments: it is time to implement policies that help people make the transition towards eating less, and better, meat and more plant-based foods.